Undergraduate Advising

 • CSC 620: Natural Language Technologies

-• CSC 621: Biomedical Imaging & Analysis
+• CSC 621: Biomedical Imaging and Analysis

 • CSC 630: Computer Graphics Systems Design

-• CSC 631: Multiplayer Game Developement
+• CSC 631: Multiplayer Game Development

 • CSC 641: Computer Performance Evaluation